Differences Between Common and Preferred Stock

-However, if the company does well, the dividend pay-out of the common stockholders will increase and the dividend pay-out of the preference stockholders won’t since it is fixed.
+However, if the company does well, the dividend pay-out of the common stockholders will increase, and the dividend pay-out of the preferred stockholders won’t since it is fixed.

-In simple terms, preferred stock is the hybrid version of common stock and a bond.
+In simple terms, it is a hybrid version of common stock and a bond.
 Because –

 - When someone owns preference shares, he is entitled to receive dividends just like common stockholders.
 But the only difference is preference shareholders will be given preference in offering dividends.

-- If someone own preference shares, she is also entitled to receive a fixed rate of dividend pay-out.
-That means if the company incurs loss, it has to pay dividend to the preference shareholders.
-And if the company makes profit, it has to pay dividend to the preference shareholders.
-And this is one of the most important characteristics of a bond.
+- If someone owns preference shares, she is also entitled to receive a fixed rate of dividend pay-out.
+That means if the company incurs a loss, it has to pay a dividend to the preference shareholders.
+And if the company makes a profit, it has to pay a dividend to the preference shareholders.
+And this is one of the essential characteristics of a bond.

-- Right to own the company: Like common stockholders, preferred stockholders also have the right to own the company by purchasing the preferred stocks through brokers.
+- Right to own the company: Preferred stockholders also have the right to hold the company by purchasing the preferred stocks through brokers.

-- Right to get a preferred treatment for dividend pay-out: The most significant advantage of preferred stockholders is to get the dividend even before the common stockholders.
-Even when the company doesn’t make any profit, preferred stockholders are entitled to receive dividend.
+- Right to get preferred treatment for dividend pay-out: The most significant advantage of preferred stockholders is to get the dividend even before the common stockholders.
+Also, when the company doesn’t make any profit, preferred stockholders are entitled to receive a dividend.

 - Right to get a fixed dividend: When the preference shares are issued, preferred stockholders get a fixed rate of dividend.
 Currently, it is within the range of 5% to 7%.
-Individuals which are not very adventurous and are literally risk averse choose preferred stockholders since they get a fixed 5%-7% pay-out even when the company makes losses.
-Similarly it has a disadvantage too.
-Since the dividend pay-out rate is fixed, the preferred stockholders don’t get more dividends if the company makes huge profits.
+Individuals who are not very adventurous and are literally risk-averseRisk-averseThe term "risk-averse" refers to a person's unwillingness to take risks.
+Investors who prefer a low-return investment with known risks to a higher-return investment with unknown risks, for example, are risk-averse. choose preferred stockholders since they get a fixed 5%-7% pay-out even when the company makes losses.
+Similarly, it has a disadvantage too.
+Since the dividend pay-out rate is set, the preferred stockholders don’t get more dividends if the company makes huge profits.
 In this case, holding common shares seems to be more beneficial.

 - Right to get preferred treatment after liquidation: Even when the business liquidates, the preferred stockholders are given preference in paying out the dividend first.
 However, they’re not paid first since the company needs to pay off the liabilities first.
 But they get paid off before common stockholders.
 It may so happen that common stockholders would receive nothing since the money after liquidation gets exhausted after paying off the liabilities and the dividends of preferred stockholders.